bergos/hexo-theme-bergos/README.md

 ### Sidebar

-You can put your sidebar in left side, right side or bottom of your site by editing `sidebar` setting.

-This theme provides 5 built-in widgets:
+This theme provides 5 built-in widgets that can be displayed in the sidebar:

 - category
 - tag